What is stroke?

 Stroke

-A stroke is damage to the brain that happens when a blood vessel in the brain is blocked or bursts.
+A stroke is damage to the brain that occurs when a blood vessel in the brain bursts or is blocked by a blood clot.
 Without blood and the oxygen it carries, part of the brain starts to die.
-Then the part of the body controlled by that area of the brain can't work properly.
+The part of the body controlled by the damaged area of the brain can't work properly.

 What are the symptoms of a stroke?